Skip to Content

 Both German Shepherds and Siberian Husky dogs enjoy family time, so your Shepsky puppy is bound to be the same.

-Calling the puppy by name will not only serve as the typical way your dog recognizes any member of the family is addressing it, but it’s also a critical attention-calling cue during your Gerberian Shepsky training.
+Calling the puppy by name will not only serve as the typical way your dog recognizes any family member is addressing it, but it’s also a critical attention-calling cue during your Gerberian Shepsky training.

 Here’s a quick and effective way to teach your Shepsky its name: